glouppe/info8002-large-scale-data-systems/lecture9.md

 - Many of the new generation databases are referred to as  **NoSQL** data stores.
     - e.g., MongoDB, CouchDB, Dynamo, Cassandra, Big Table, etc.
-- NoSQL often not a useful term: definition by exclusion.
+- NoSQL is *rarely a useful term* by itself.
+    - Definition by exclusion.
     - A NoSQL system will be appropriate because of the features it implements, not because of those it does not.
 - NoSQL data stores are typically designed for *non-relational data*.
 - Requirements are often **relaxed**, which often allows to gain in efficiency and scalability.

+<span class="Q">[Q]</span> What kind of NoSQL database system have we already covered?

 ---

 # Main features

-- The ability to horizontally scale simple operations throughput over many servers.
+- The ability to *horizontally scale* simple operations throughput over many servers.
-- The ability to replicate and to distribute (partition) data over many servers.
+- The ability to *replicate* and to *distribute (partition) data* over many servers.
-- A simple call level interface or protocol.
+- A **simple call level interface** or protocol.
     - In contrast to SQL.
-- A weaker concurrency model than ACID transactions of most relational DBMS.
+- A **weaker concurrency model** than ACID transactions of most relational DBMS.
 - Efficient use of distributed indexes and RAM for data storage.
-- The ability to dynamically add new attributes to data records.
+- The ability to *dynamically add new attributes* to data records.

 ---